yx-chen-ust/EditInfinity/README.md

 EditInfinity excels in background preservation, text alignment.
 </p>

-## 🔥🔥🔥 If you encounter any issues with the paper or code reproduction, feel free to submit an issue.
+## 🔥🔥🔥 If you encounter any problems with the paper or code reproduction, feel free to submit an issue.
 I will respond within 24 hours.
 Let's work together to make this project better!

 ## 🚀 Updates!!
 * Oct 24, 2025: 🍉 Paper release